jayalmaraz/jay-almaraz.github.io/docs/volunteering/volunteering.md

 # How to be the best Volunteer on Campfire

-Read about Campfire's volunteering features, built especially for amazing people, like you!.
+Read about Campfire's volunteering features, built especially for amazing people, like you!
 {: .fs-6 .fw-300 }